Gruximillian/sequential-keybinding/README.md

 }
 ```

 Now, that looks a bit more cleaner and the functionality and parameters are nicely separated.
 Still, we can do a bit better than this.
 You might have noticed that there's another string hardcoded in the `keyMapper` function, the `keydown` event name.
 If we decided to have the `keyMapper` work on `keyup` event instead, we would need to change it directly inside the function.
-That not necessarily a big problem but it would be nice if we can control that trough parameters as well.
+That is not necessarily a big problem but it would be nice if we can control that trough parameters as well.

 So, we add a third parameter to the `keyMapper` function?